How much do carpet cleaners earn?

 Is starting a carpet cleaning business a good idea?

 The answer to this question depends on your own personal and professional circumstances.
-That said, as small business ideas go, carpet cleaning is generally considered to have consistent high demand – which is key for starting a business.
+That said, as small business ideas go, carpet cleaning is generally considered to have consistent high demand.
+Offering services that are in demand is key for starting a business.

 Is owning a carpet cleaning business profitable in the UK?